 Things to Consider When Choosing

-Mindlessly googling and looking at various people’s opinions and experiences can be overwhelming and sometimes almost futile.
+Mindlessly Googling and looking at various people’s opinions and experiences can be overwhelming and sometimes almost futile.
 Although looking at other people’s experiences is a good way to gauge each city, you should first look within and see what you want in a city.
 After all, you would not completely enjoy the area if it does not fit your personality.

 Personally, I am the type of person who really cannot live in a sleepy town or a small town.
 I prefer a big city which is bustling and has a lot of things happening.
 This was definitely one of the things I struggled with the first time I moved to Vietnam.
 I lived in a really small city my first few months and although I loved the scenery it was clear to me that I cannot live there long-term.
 If you are like me, then you should definitely move to Ho Chi Minh City or Ha Noi.

 Some of my expat friends really prefer the countryside.
-They like to be close to the sea and to the mountains.
+They like to be close to the sea and mountains.
 This is usually a huge flip from where they live back home.
 Being close to the sea means that they can swim and do watersports like surfing and kite surfing.
 If you want to live near the ocean and still have a city vibe Nha Trang would be your best choice.

 But if you want something which has a local fisherman village vibe then Mui Ne is a nice area.
 As for mountains, Ha Noi is still a top contender.

-Once you have the landscape you prefer figured out, the next thing to look at are the opportunities available for your profile.
+Once you have the landscape you prefer figured out, the next things to look at are the opportunities available for your profile.
 Of course, most of us would still need to work in order to pay the bills.

 If you are an aspiring English teacher, then you should definitely look at the concentration and availability of English centers in various cities.
-Of course, Ha Noi and Ho Chi Minh will always the highest concentration of centers.
+Of course, Ha Noi and Ho Chi Minh will always have the highest concentration of centers.
 These two cities will also have the most competition for you.
-Other up and coming ESL cities are Nha Tran, Hoi Anh, and Da Lat.
+Other up and coming ESL cities are Nha Trang, Hoi An, and Da Lat.
 If you want to know more about how to become an English teacher in Vietnam, here is an article dedicated to just that.

 You should also consider your budget when considering the lifestyle you are comfortable with.
 Like in any country, some cities are more expensive than others.
 To have a more detailed look at the cost of living in each city, take a look at this article.